The A Million Drops Learning Center

-At the UTW HQ here in Los Angeles, CA, USA, we are going to celebrate UTW Day with the grand opening of the A Million Drops Center.
-Our own non profit, A Million Drops, just took a big leap and signed the lease for a space in Hollywood where we will offer workshops and support groups for the young homeless community.
-Part of the day will be a photo exhibition with pictures taken by people who sleep rough, and the installation of an edible garden.
-More info coming soon.
+At the UTW HQ here in Los Angeles, CA, USA, we celebrated UTW Day with the grand opening of the A Million Drops Learning Center.
+Our own non profit, A Million Drops, took a big leap and signed the lease for a space in Hollywood where we now offer workshops and support to the young homeless community.

 UTW DAY AT THE UTW HEADQUARTERS IN LOS ANGELES